svengerhardt/modktx/docs/chat.md

-# Chat
+# LLM Abstraction Interface

 ## Overview

-The Chat system provides a unified way to interact with different Large Language Model (LLM) backends via a simple interface.
-At its core, there are two main components:
+This module defines a unified interface for working with Large Language Model (LLM) backends.
+It abstracts the differences between providers such as OpenAI and Ollama, offering a consistent API for interacting with LLMs.

+There are three main components:

-- **ChatProvider**: An interface defining methods for sending prompts to an LLM, receiving plain or structured output, streaming responses and optional web search.
+- **ChatProvider**: An interface that standardizes how to send prompts and receive responses from any LLM backend.
+It supports plain-text responses, structured JSON output using Zod schemas, streaming responses, and optional web-based enhancements.
-- **ChatBaseProvider**: Abstract base class implementing common `ChatProvider` functionality including Zod validation.
+- **ChatBaseProvider**: A base class that implements shared functionality for `ChatProvider` implementations, including input validation and common utilities.
-- **ChatClient**: A wrapper around a `ChatProvider` implementation that exposes user-friendly methods for invoking prompts and handling streaming.
+- **ChatClient**: A high-level wrapper around a `ChatProvider` instance, providing ergonomic methods for invoking prompts and handling streaming responses.

-By implementing the `ChatProvider` interface for different LLM backends (e.g., OpenAI, Ollama), you can swap out providers without changing the rest of your application code.
+By implementing the `ChatProvider` interface, different LLM providers can be integrated seamlessly, allowing easy swapping and extension without modifying application logic.

-## ChatProvider Interface
+## Provider Interface (`ChatProvider`)

 The `ChatProvider` interface defines four methods: